trouch/CreawsomeMod/README.md

 ## What are the requirements ?
 * Cura 4.0
-* Creality CR-10/S/S Pro 3D Printer
+* Creality CR-10/S/Pro or Ender-3/pro
-* ABL requires to probe the bed before starting the print

 # Installation